- Home

 In a kidney transplant, a kidney patient receives a donor kidney from someone who has passed away or from a living donor.
 Before a patient receives a kidney from a deceased donor, there is usually a period of dialysis beforehand.
 With a kidney from a living donor, dialysis has usually not yet started.

-After a kidney transplant, most patients quickly feel better than they did before the surgery.
+After a kidney transplant, most patients feel better quickly than before the surgery.
 They have more energy.
 However, a kidney transplant is not possible for everyone.
 For example, you may be too ill for the surgery.
 It can also take a long time before there is a donor kidney that is a good match for the patient.

 Read also: on the waiting list for a donor kidney